 The time allocation of your presentation is inclusive of time for questions.
 Please allow 4-5 minutes for these at the end of your talk.
 As a general rule, we recommend to allow 1 minute per slide, for example, if you have been given a 20 minute time slot, you should aim to use ~15 slides in total.

 Speakers who over-run their allocated slot may find their presentations cut short by the Session Chair.

 Each session concentrates on a specific theme (such as genetics, clinical trials etc.).
 Many of the sessions will commence with a general overview, setting the scene for more detailed presentations later in the session.

 Please remember that many of those in the audience will not have your background, but are nevertheless interested in this field of investigation, and will want to take away an understanding of its relevance to MND research in a broader sense.

-During the conference there will be two sessions, biomedical and clinical, which on Day Two will be accompanied by a third mixed biomedical/clinical session.
-The audience of the biomedical sessions will be different to clinical sessions.
+During the conference there will be three sessions; biomedical (A), clinical (B), and alternative mixed (C) session.
+The audience of the biomedical sessions will be different to that in the clinical sessions.
 Please see below for guidance about talking to different audiences.

 Audience for Biomedical Sessions (sessions ending in ‘A’, for example ‘2A’)

 The majority of the audience will be basic scientists and clinician-scientists (mainly neurologists) from different biomedical disciplines.
 Where possible, tend towards a summary of background work rather than detailed review.
 If explaining a novel or advanced technology, please take sufficient time to outline why the use of the technique is important for MND research.